stacksgov/residence-program/README.md

 **Selection Process:**
 1. Application Phase: Candidates submit applications or respond to nominations.
-2. Community Evaluation: Candidates solicit feedback and support from community on their applications.
-Community informally evaluates applications through questions, comments, and general discussion on GitHub.
+2. Introductory Interview: Foundation team invites candidates with the most compelling applications to interview.
-4. Semi-Finalist Interviews: Foundation team invites candidates with the most widely-supported or compelling applications to interview.
+3. Community Evaluation: Candidates present to and solicit feedback and support from community on their proposals.
+Community informally evaluates applications through questions, comments, and general discussion during live presentations and on GitHub.
 5. Finalist Interviews: Foundation selects final candidates to interview with other key stakeholders in the ecosystem.
 6. Finalist Selection: Foundation team selects and announces Residents.